tagoWorks/akod/README.md

    if response.text == "VALID":
      print("Hello, World!")
     ```
+5. Obfuscate your code (optional)
+ In order to hide your private key and licensing website link, I recommend you obfuscate your code with a python obfuscator.
+[Hyperion](https://github.com/billythegoat356/Hyperion) is very advanced.
+Additionally, if you create an executable from your python code it will be difficult to decompile.
 If your still having issues join the [discord server](https://tago.works/discord)!

 # Discord Bot Usage 🤖